Inge Morath: Later years (1962–2002)

 Morath married Arthur Miller on 17 February 1962 and relocated permanently to the United States.
 Miller and Morath's first child, Rebecca, was born in September 1962.
-The couple's second child, Daniel, was born in 1966 with Down syndrome and was institutionalized shortly after his birth.
+The couple's second child, Daniel, was born in 1966 with Down syndrome, and Miller institutionalized him shortly after his birth, over Morath's objections.
 Rebecca Miller is a film director, actress, and writer who is married to the actor Daniel Day-Lewis.

 After re-locating to the United States, during the 1960s and 1970s Morath worked closer to home, raising a family with Miller and working with him on several projects.
 Their first collaboration was the book In Russia (1969), which, together with Chinese Encounters (1979), described their travels and meetings in the Soviet Union and the People's Republic of China.
 In the Country, published in 1977, was an intimate look at their immediate surroundings.
 For both Miller, who had lived much of his life in New York City, and Morath, who had come to the US from Europe, the Connecticut countryside offered a fresh encounter with America.

 Reflecting on the importance of Morath's linguistic gifts, Miller wrote that "travel with her was a privilege because [alone] I would never been able to penetrate that way."
 In their travels Morath translated for Miller, while his literary work was the entrée for Morath to encounter an international artistic elite.
 The Austrian photographer Kurt Kaindl, her long-time colleague, noted that "their cooperation develop[ed] without outward pressure and is solely motivated by their common interest in the people and the respective cultural sphere, a situation that corresponds to Inge Morath's working style, since she generally feels inhibited by assignments."

 Morath sought out, befriended, and photographed artists and writers.
 During the 1950s she photographed artists for Robert Delpire's magazine L'Oeil, including Jean Arp and Alberto Giacometti.
 She met the artist Saul Steinberg in 1958.
 When she went to his home to make a portrait, Steinberg came to the door wearing a mask which he had fashioned from a paper bag.
 Over a period of several years, they collaborated on a series of portraits, inviting individuals and groups of people to pose for Morath wearing Steinberg's masks.
 Another long-term project was Morath's documentation of many of the most important productions of Arthur Miller's plays.